-Flexibility and extendability are absolute musts, too.
-In many cases, you will find a telescopic dog ramp is particularly useful when you’re unsure how much space you need, or which angle you need to set up at.
+Flexibility and extendability are absolute musts for dog ramps, too.
+In many cases, you will find a telescopic dog ramp is particularly useful when you’re unsure how much space you need or which angle you need to set up at.

 As well as durability and load bearing, you should always look for a dog ramp that offers a non slip surface.
 This might be skid resistant by design, may have rubber feet, or may be water resistant.

 The top ramp picks, of course, will have all of the above.
 A non slip surface on a ramp, of course, is going to be a real asset to a large dog and senior dogs alike.
 This means looking for more than just a simple plastic surface to the dog ramps you consider buying for your car access.

 Try and look for non slip dog ramps in the first instance, as these will help you to ensure that even the largest of pups don’t skid about on the surface.

 It’s also worth thinking about how a ramp is going to come into use with your car.
 In most cases, you will find that a telescopic dog ramp is perfect, as it will fit most vehicles.
 This may even be worthwhile considering if you have a 4×4 or utility vehicle, for example, where getting your dog to jump into your vehicle is a near impossibility.

 Try and look for a ramp that’s a multi-fit, or one which will support your specific type or brand of machine.
 This way, you won’t have to worry about fiddling about with it too much when it comes to actually getting your dog into your car and out again.